 401(k) For Small Business in St. Clair County, IL

-At Correct Capital Wealth Management, our St. Clair County, IL financial advisors and retirement consultants help companies of all sizes offer customized and successful 401(k) plans.
-We do the financial and administrative work for you, so you can spend your energy on growing your business while we focus on growing your and your employees' retirement accounts.
-Speak to a Correct Capital team member today at 314-930-401(k) or contact us online to learn more about setting up a 401(k) for your small business in St. Clair County, IL.
+At Correct Capital Wealth Management, our St. Clair County, IL financial planners and retirement consultants help companies of all sizes offer 401(k) plans that fit their business and provide stability for their employees.
+We take the heavy financial lifting off your plate while you focus on making your business flourish.
+Speak to a Correct Capital team member today at 314-930-401(k) or complete our online form to get started with establishing a 401(k) for your small business in St. Clair County, IL.

-Establishing and operating a 401(k) for a small business in St. Clair County, IL can do wonders for you, your employees, and your business goals alike:
+Establishing and maintaining a 401(k) for a small business in St. Clair County, IL can do wonders for you, your employees, and your business's bottom line:

-• recruit and keep top talent — Providing retirement plans is an important tool for attracting and retaining top talent, particularly if many St. Clair County, IL companies are advertising for the same job.
-One survey says 401(k) plans are the most important financial benefit to employees, and offering one can help your business stand out, especially if they are offered to people beyond the highest ranking employees.
+• recruit and retain great employees — Offering a 401(k) plan can be an important asset for recruiting and keeping top talent, particularly if many St. Clair County, IL companies are hiring for the same position.
+Some employees will even quit their job over a 401(k), and offering one can help your business stand out, especially if they are offered to people beyond the highest earners.

-• Tax deductions — Both businesses and employees can benefit from tax advantages with a 401(k) plan.
-Matching contributions from employers are tax deductible to the extent that the contributions are not more than the annual corporate tax deduction limit on employer contributions, which is 25% of covered payroll.
-There are also several tax credits when employers first establish a 401(k) plan, and if the employer offers automatic enrollment.
-Employees enjoy tax-deferred contributions and potentially reduce their taxable income.
+• Tax benefits — Both employers and employees can reduce their tax liability with a 401(k) plan.
+Matching contributions from employers are tax deductible to the extent that the contributions do not exceed the yearly corporate tax deduction limit on employer contributions, which is 25% of covered payroll.
+There are also several tax credits when businesses first establish a 401(k) plan, and if the employer offers automatic enrollment.
+Employee contributions reduce their taxable income and their contributions grow tax free.

-• Increased financial security for employees — A 401(k) plan allows employees to save for retirement through automatic contributions deducted from their paychecks.
-Greater financial security eventually leads to a more productive workforce.
+• Increased financial security for employees — A 401(k) plan allows employees to feel more confident about how they'll spend their golden years.
+Greater financial security ultimately leads to a more productive workforce.

 • Reduced liability — Employers take on a fiduciary responsibility to their employees when they offer retirement plans, which involves a wide range of investment comprehension and obligations.
-If you work with an ERISA 3(38) Fiduciary provider to assist you with your small business's 401(k), much of that fiduciary duty will be passed onto them.
+If you work with an ERISA 3(38) Fiduciary advisor to establish and manage your small business's 401(k), most of that fiduciary duty will go to them.

-• Ease of administration — When you parter with a 3(16) administrator to administer your small business 401(k) plan, they'll manage the lion's share of employee education, compliance, and administrative duties on your behalf, so you can enjoy the rewards of offering a plan without putting in too much work yourself.
-Additionally, advisors can help integrate contributions with your payroll system for further simplicity.
-If an employee moves to a new company, they can effortlessly rollover their 401(k) to an IRA or new 401(k) without you having to do much work.
+• Simple administration — When you offer your small business 401(k) plan with a 3(16) administrator, they'll take care of the critical tasks of employee education, compliance, and administrative responsibilities for you, so you can enjoy the rewards of offering a plan without putting in too much work yourself.
+In addition, advisors can help integrate contributions with your payroll system for further simplicity.
+If an employee takes a new job elsewhere, they can simply perform a 401(k) rollover to an IRA or new 401(k) without you having to do much work.

 Get Your Free Financial Plan Now